microsoft/microsoft-r/ml-app-vuejs/README.md

 After that we can point to the Machine Learning service in `proxyTable` in `config/index.js` and use the generated client package `image_classification` in our javascript code.

-The main compoment of the app is `ImageClassification.vue`, in which we login to acquire an access token and use it to make HTTP requests to the ImageClassification service, which wass published and exposed as a REST API endpoint.
+The main component of the app is `ImageClassification.vue`, in which we login to acquire an access token and use it to make HTTP requests to the ImageClassification service, which was published and exposed as a REST API endpoint.

 In this example, all API requests are sent to the some domain where the web app is hosted and then proxied (see `proxyTable` in `config/index.js`) to Machine Learning service.
 In production, API requests can be re-routed to the API servers using reverse proxy.
 You can also [enable CORS to allow cross-domain API requests](https://docs.microsoft.com/en-us/machine-learning-server/operationalize/configure-cors) from the web app in the browser directly.